Luiza que está no Canadá: Initial repercussion and response

 The information about Luiza being in Canada was considered completely unnecessary in the ad, making it popular on the Internet.
-Shortly after the ad began airing, it became the most talked about subject on Twitter, topping the national Trending Topics with the hashtag #LuizaEstanoCanada and becoming popular with several montages on Facebook and YouTube.
+Shortly after the airing of the ad, it became the most talked about subject on Twitter, topping the national Trending Topics with the hashtag #LuizaEstanoCanada and becoming popular with several montages on Facebook and YouTube.
 A Tumblr page was also created specifically for the meme.
 The meme was quoted by the singer Lenine, who commented before starting a performance: "How wonderful, everyone is here, boy.
 Only Luiza is not here, because she is in Canada."
 The phrase was used in songs and parodies of scenes from movies or other famous videos.
 Companies have also quoted the meme.
 Decolar launched the promotion "How about a visit to Luiza who is in Canada?" and Claro quoted: "Everybody is participating in the Desafio Claro.
 Except for Luiza, who is in Canada."
 Other companies that quoted the meme were Pontofrio, CVC, and Magazine Luiza.
 The meme inspired the creation of the online game Luiza no Canadá.

 For Bom Dia Brasil, Geraldo said that the initial repercussion was negative, but that was soon reversed.
 He also commented: "There is already a radio station from Canada wanting to find Luiza by any means because the Canadian government is after her."
 After the video went viral, Geraldo confirmed that Luiza had already received proposals from several companies to star in television commercials.
 He later commented that he decided to anticipate the daughter's return to Brazil, which was originally going to take place on the 29th: "This is an avalanche, the family got together and thought it was better to anticipate her return to Brazil.
 She will arrive in the country later this week and needs to be supported by her family at this time.
 I couldn't imagine that a simple commercial could have all these repercussions.
 We just want to be on her side."
 In response, users created a Facebook event to celebrate Luiza's return, and almost 8,000 people confirmed their "presence", and the number soon grew to 12,000.
 Luiza, who was in Canada, replied, "It's very strange, but I'm taking everything in jest.
 People I had never seen in my life, that I had never talked to in my life, talking and me not understanding why."
 The impact on the company was also positive, helping to sell eight apartments worth about 700,000 reais in just over a week.